 Qi gong translated means ‘attaining skills working with the energy force of life’

-It is a mind-body healing method that has been practiced with remarkable results in China for thousands of years.
+This mind-body healing method that has been practiced with remarkable results in China for thousands of years.

-There are thousands of qigong exercises and styles, all tailored to suit individuals depending on their age, fitness or their physical limitations.
+There are thousands of qigong exercises and styles, all tailored to suit individuals depending on their age, fitness or physical limitations.
 Tai Ji Quan is one of the best forms of qigong.

 Gong is translated as ‘work’ or ‘benefits’ aquired through perseverance and patience.
 There are no quick miracle cures because years of misuse, neglect and stress have often taken their toll.